oskarwilliams378/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+### Environment variables

+In the .env file add your user Trello Key and Token (found [here](https://trello.com/app-key)) and the Board ID of the board you are accessing.

 ## Testing

 The project uses pytest and selenium to perform unit tests, integration tests, and e2e tests.